-Mob games for iPhone review
+Mob games for iPhone full review

 Mafia Wars, Zynga’s hugely popular massively multiplayer online game, encourages players to rob, extort ,and kill as much as they can with the goal of amassing more power and money than Al Capone ever dreamed of cramming into his secret vault.

 With some 10 million Mafiosi warring on Facebook and comparable numbers on MySpace, it was only a matter of time before Zynga expanded its empire to the iPhone and iPod touch, spawning a host of imitators.
 (Zynga’s game was itself an imitation of Mob Wars, which led to the inevitable copyright infringement case.

 Jeff Witt’s ambitious but imitative iMobsters and The Godfather’s deeply flawed iMob Online are both variations on the same game.
 The essential questions facing each are: Is the game playable?
 Is it reasonably free of bugs?
 Is it fun?

 I’ve been hooked on Facebook’s Mafia Wars for a few months now.
 For my labors, I am a Level 246 master boss with a carefully cultivated gang more than 450 strong, a real estate portfolio that would make Donald Trump envious, and an arsenal worthy of most “developing” nations.